av9248/Credit-risk-classification/README.md

 The logistic regression model demonstrates strong performance across all metrics.
 It is particularly effective at classifying healthy loans (0), achieving perfect precision (1.00) and near-perfect recall (0.99).
 For high-risk loans (1), the model performs slightly less well, with a precision of 0.85 and recall of 0.94.
 These results indicate that the model is more likely to misclassify healthy loans as high-risk than vice versa.
 This model is recommended for use by the company.
 Its high recall for high-risk loans ensures that most high-risk cases are identified, minimizing financial losses.

+I would like to acknowledge the resources and tools that supported me in completing this assignment: ChatGPT, Xpert Learning, and Stack Overflow.